AryanK0202/sap-dashboard/README.md

 Follow these steps to run the dashboard locally on your machine.

-Prerequisites
+## Prerequisites

+- Windows Subsystem for Linux running Ubuntu

+- Docker Desktop installed and integrated with WSL distro

-Python 3.8+ installed
+- Python installed inside WSL

-Git
+- Git

+- Ansible

 1. Clone the Repository